red & blue rooftops

 We design bespoke planters for every client and project, and for this rooftop terrace, we sought to contrast linearity with curvilinear forms shaped into low planting vases.
 We modified an earlier prototype, and enhanced its features by utilising wider folds on the end rims, while increasing length to two metres.
 In reducing the depth, and creating more height, further space is allocated for social use.
 In such a small terrace, the length of these planters increases sense of depth, and provides an ample growing medium for plants.
 The vases' light taupe colour distinctly contrasts the deep red walls, foliage and petals.

-There was no furniture here when we completed this roof terrace makeover project, and the new pouffe set adds much comfort and curves, creating a mellow hub by the Agapanthus.
-This fresh roof terrace lounge is facing Hampstead village, amid copious sunshine and a wonderful expanse of sky.
-The beige seats blend into the deck and planters, enhancing the space with delicate textures.
+There was no furniture here when we completed the roof terrace makeover project, and the new pouffe set adds much comfort and curves, creating a mellow hub by the Agapanthus.
+This chic rooftop lounge is facing Hampstead village, amid copious sunshine and a wonderful expanse of sky.
+The beige seats blend into the deck and planters, enhancing the space with delicate textures and a dash of on-trend rooftop accentuation.
 Our clients have certainly infused further character by including these cosy, circular hassocks from which to relish peaceful Hampstead vistas.

 9 sea pink